Skip to main content

 1 mentions Positive Neutral Negative

-• “I quite enjoyed the laid-back atmosphere, as I didn't have to worry about anything and could just explore all the little things I could do.”
+• “I quite enjoyed the laid-back atmosphere, since I didn't really have to worry about anything and I could just check out all the little things that I could do.”

 Skip Game Offers